CodeYourFuture/fundamentals-course/lesson-1.md

 Once you're finished, press submit in google classroom, and please add a comment mentioning your code.org username.

 There will be some time in class to start the first exercises.
 Let the instructors know if you get stuck.

 ### Prepare a presentation for the next class

 Part of being a programmer is communicating your ideas to other people on your team.
-To help you practice this very important skill, we want you to prepare a short (5 minutes) presentation about something you learned during the week.
+To help you practice this very important skill, for homework we want you to prepare a short (5 minutes) presentation about something you learned during the week.
 You can use [Google Slides](https://www.google.com/slides/about/) if you want to prepare slides (this is optional).

 Here is a list of topic ideas which you could present about: